giovaborgogno/siwe-auth-django/README.md

 4. Now you have the sessionid in cookies so you can use it for authenticated required views.
 5. Refresh the sessionid: POST Method `api/auth/refresh`.
 6. Verify if you are authenticated: GET Method `api/auth/verify`.
-7. Logout: POST Method `api/auth/logout`
+7. Logout: POST Method `api/auth/logout`.

 ## [Custom Groups](/src/siwe_auth/groups.py)

-There are 3 custom group managers by default:
+Three custom group managers are provided by default:
 `ERC20OwnerManager`
 `ERC721OwnerManager`
 `ERC1155OwnerManager`

-You can create more groups managers by extending the `GroupManager` class:
+You can create more group managers by extending the `GroupManager` class:
 ```python
 from web3 import HTTPProvider
 from siwe_auth.groups import GroupManager